Verifieddanny/Verifieddanny/README.md

 * 🌍  I'm from Nigeria
-* 🧠  I'm learning Javascript GSAP
+* 🧠  I'm learning Javascript
 * ⚡  I am the best version of me

 ### Skills